 All of us at Heat have been personally touched by cancer, or have witnessed firsthand the devastating effects of the disease and its current treatment methods on loved ones.
-Our team is fully dedicated to helping to eradicate cancer through the development of safer, more effective therapies that enhance the immune system instead of destroying it.
+Our team is fully dedicated to helping eradicate cancer through the development of safer, more effective therapies that enhance the immune system rather than destroying it.

 Founder and CEO

-Jeffrey Wolf is the founder and CEO of Heat Biologics.
-He was formerly the founder and managing director at Seed-One Ventures, a firm focused on the systematic formation and management of new biomedical companies based upon novel research breakthroughs.
+Jeffrey Wolf is founder and CEO of Heat Biologics, and co-founder of Pelican Therapeutics.
+He also founded Seed-One Ventures, a firm focused on the systematic formation and management of new biomedical companies based upon breakthrough research.

-Throughout his career Mr. Wolf has specialized in building new life-science companies from the ground-up, and has played an active role in supporting the growth of these companies.
-Mr. Wolf’s start-ups include Avigen (co-founder and director), a NASDAQ-listed gene therapy company; TyRx Pharma (co-founder and Chairman) which was focused on the development of novel bio-compatible polymers and recently sold to Medtronic; EluSys Therapeutics (founder and CEO), focused on the development of novel antibodies against infectious diseases and GenerationOne (founder and CEO), one of the first mobile-based health companies focused on disease management.
+Throughout his career, Mr. Wolf has specialized in building new life-science companies from the ground-up, and has played an active role in supporting the growth of his companies.
+Mr. Wolf’s start-ups include Avigen (co-founder and director), a NASDAQ-listed gene therapy company; TyRx Pharma (co-founder and chairman), which was focused on the development of novel bio-compatible polymers and recently sold to Medtronic; EluSys Therapeutics (founder and CEO), focused on the development of novel antibodies against infectious diseases; and GenerationOne (founder and CEO), one of the first mobile-based health companies focused on disease management.

 Mr. Wolf received his M.B.A. from Stanford Business School, his J.D. from New York University School of Law and his B.A. from the University of Chicago, where he graduated with honors in Economics.